 - seeking civil penalty orders under the AML/CTF Act, and if the Federal Court of Australia is satisfied that a reporting entity has contravened a civil penalty provision, a pecuniary penalty may be payable to the Commonwealth.
-As at the date of this publication, the maximum pecuniary penalty for body corporates is A\$21 million and A\$4,200,000 for individuals and other entities; - acceptance of an enforceable undertaking, which is a written undertaking that is enforceable in court and used as an alternative to civil or administrative action; - issuance of an infringement notice, whereby payment of the specified penalty will discharge any liability and no criminal or civil penalty proceedings will be brought; - issuance of a remedial direction, which requires a reporting entity to take specified action to ensure that it does not contravene a civil penalty provision in the future; and - requiring that a reporting entity take certain actions in relation to auditing (eg, appointing an external auditor and arranging for an audit report).
+As at the date of this publication, the maximum pecuniary penalty for body corporates is A\$22 million and A\$4,440,000 for individuals and other entities; - accepting an enforceable undertaking, which is a written undertaking that is enforceable in court and used as an alternative to civil or administrative action; - issuing an infringement notice, whereby payment of the specified penalty will discharge any liability and no criminal or civil penalty proceedings will be brought; - issuing a remedial direction, which requires a reporting entity to take specified action to ensure that it does not contravene a civil penalty provision in the future; and - requiring that a reporting entity take certain actions in relation to auditing (eg, appointing an external auditor and arranging for an audit report).

-22 Limitation periods
+Limitation periods for AML enforcement

-What are the limitation periods governing AML matters?
+22 What are the limitation periods governing AML matters?